 Just for now try to forget about distance.
 Thinking about it is just gonna mess you up when trying to integrate a new paradigm into your golf game.
 Distance will come as a result of a free golf swing.
 So just for now, chill about distance.
 It will come.

-3. Visualization – When not practicing, try to take some time to “see” yourself on one of your favorite tee-boxes and imagine a free, relaxed yet powerful swing.
+When not practicing, try to take some time to “see” yourself on one of your favorite tee-boxes and imagine a free, tension free golf swing.
 Feel like it’s just effortless.
 Can you see that?

 It might be hard at first but as you practice you’ll start to re-enforce the kinesthetic feeling you felt on the range the couple times you really swung with a feeling of effortlessness and the ball just exploded off the clubface.